octarinesec/kube-scan/README.md

 Then set your browser to that address.

 ## Using the API
-If you applied kube-scan to your cluster with the load balancer service "HOST" refers to the external ip of the service.
+If you applied kube-scan to your cluster with the load balancer service:
+"HOST" refers to the external ip of the service.
-If you used port-forward, "HOST" refers to "localhost:8080"
+If you used port-forward:
+"HOST" refers to "localhost:8080"

 Getting all of the risks in your cluster:
 ```